manojahs/Azure-900/README.md

 Generative AI Solutions
 ------------------------------
 Generative AI is a type of artificial intelligence that can create new content — such as images, text, videos, code, music, and more — by learning patterns from existing data.
+Ex: Chatgpt

+Common Scenario of Use cases
+1) Image Generation
+   - Art Creation
+   - Face Generation

+So Why Do Both DL and Generative AI Produce Images?
+✔ Deep Learning = the technology

+(neural networks)
+✔ Generative AI = the purpose

+(create new content)

+Generative AI uses Deep Learning models to generate images.

+You can think of it like this:

+DL = Engine
+Generative AI = Car that uses the engine to create something new Without Deep Learning, Generative AI cannot create images.